vgoyary/Web-Scraping/README.md

 - **Used a realistic User-Agent header** to mimic human browsing.
 ---
 ## 2. Total Product Count
-- Total products listed on the website:
+- Total products listed on the website: NA
-- Total products successfully scraped: 390
+- Total products successfully scraped: (needs to be updated)
 ---
 ## 3️.
 Duplicate Handling Logic
  **Prevents scraping the same product twice:**